chenyulue/real-world-haskell-updated/doc/01-getting-started.md

       In an equation for ‘it’: it = [True, False, "testing"]
 ```

-Once again, `ghci`\'s error message is verbose, but it\'s simply telling us that there is no way to turn the *string* into a *Boolean* value, so the list expression isn\'t properly typed.
+Once again, `ghci`'s error message is verbose, but it's simply telling us that there is no way to turn the *string* into a *Boolean* value, so the list expression isn't properly typed.

 If we write a series of elements using *enumeration notation*, Haskell will fill in the contents of the list for us.